top of page

 Vendel helmet, early fifth century AD

-Somehow the events of Corsold, Coarchion and beautiful Aleth reminds of the Hollywood movie The War Lord of 1963.
-Setting of this classic movie is Normandy in the High Middle Ages.
-A story in which two brothers battle against each other too, and the warlord wants to take his mistress to his water castle in the Frisian lands.
+Somehow the events of Corsold, Coarchion, and beautiful Aleth remind us of the Hollywood movie The War Lord of 1963.
+The setting of this classic movie is Normandy in the High Middle Ages.
+It is a story in which two brothers battle against each other, and the warlord wants to take his mistress to his water castle in the Frisian lands.
 For more, see our blog post Filmstar Ben-Hur made peace with Frisian raiders.
-The story also has parallels with two other famous Frisian brothers who lived in the fifth century as well, namely the warriors Hengist and Horsa, and the beautiful Rowena.
+The story of Corsold also has parallels with two other famous Frisian brothers who lived in the fifth century, namely the warriors Hengist and Horsa, and the beautiful Rowena, the sister of Hengist.
+These brothers came from overseas as well.

-Besides being mentioned in old texts, memory of Corsold's name survives in a few local traditions in the village of Bodieu in Brittany as well (Vincent 2021).
-Some even argue that place name Corseul in Brittany derives from Corsold (Bizeul 1857; see note below).
-Eventually, Britons from Greater Britannia, i.e. insular Britain, crossed the English Channel and drove out the Frisians for once and for all.
-Bretons who had been enslaved by the Frisians were finally freed: the so-called liberation of Brittany: Kentoc'h mervel eget bezañ saotret 'rather dead than dishonour'.
+Besides being mentioned in old texts, the memory of Corsold's name survives in a few local traditions in the village of Bodieu in Brittany as well (Vincent 2021).
+Some even argue that the placename Corseul in Brittany derives from Corsold (Bizeul 1857; see note further below).
+Eventually, Britons from Greater Britannia, i.e., insular Britain, crossed the English Channel and drove out the Frisians once and for all.
+Bretons who had been enslaved by the Frisians were finally freed: the so-called liberation of Brittany: Kentoc'h mervel eget bezañ saotret 'rather dead than dishonored' as mentioned at the start of this blog post.
 This victory was facilitated because discord had arisen among the ranks of the Frisians.
-The reader surely will understand, otherwise it would not have been possible for the Britons to defeat them anyhow!
+The reader surely will understand; otherwise, it would not have been possible for the Britons to defeat them anyhow!

 The events ought to have taken place at the end of the Migration Age and the beginning of the Early Middle Ages.
-It takes place in a time when the Western Roman Empire was slowly losing its grip and had to deal with all the different barbaric coalitions and tribes but still was the legitimate and strongest power on the Continent (Wijnendaele 2024).
+It takes place in a time when the Western Roman Empire was slowly losing its grip and had to deal with all the different barbaric coalitions and tribes, but still, it was the legitimate and strongest power on the Continent (Wijnendaele 2024).
 A period when the tribes and peoples of the wider North Sea region were on the move.
-A time when Angles, Saxons, Jutes and, to a lesser extent perhaps, Frisians settled in Britain, and the mighty federation of tribes under the name Franks became increasingly powerful in the north-western part of the Continent.
+A time when Angles, Saxons, Jutes, and, perhaps to a lesser extent, Frisians settled in Britain.
+On top of this, the mighty federation of Germanic tribes under the name Franks became increasingly powerful in the north-western part of the Continent, eventually establishing Francia as the successor of the Western Roman Empire.

 Perros-Guirec, Brittany

-Centuries later, when Bretons migrated from Britain to Armorica (i.e. Brittany) again, their arrival was described by poet Ermoldus Nigellus, also known as Ermold le Noir.
-Ermoldus, attached to the Frankish court, lived at the beginning of the ninth century.
+Centuries later, when Bretons migrated from Britain to Armorica, i.e., Brittany, their arrival was described by poet Ermoldus Nigellus, also known as Ermold le Noir.
+Ermoldus, attached to the Frankish royal court, lived at the beginning of the ninth century.
 He gives a less heroic description of the arrival of the Bretons.
 Ermoldus described these Celtic immigrants from the sea as poor people seeking protection from the wind and rain, and something to live off.
 They were a brutal, rude, and unmannered people, living incestuous lives with brothers and sisters sharing the same bed, and only in name Christian, all according to Ermoldus.
 Maybe, we add, the past centuries living on the Isles under the new Anglo-Saxon rule had not done much good for the Celts.
 Or is it the negative framing of immigrants that is of all times?
-Like Mexican immigrants in the US eating cats and dogs, for example.
+Like Mexican immigrants in the US eating cats and dogs, for example, or the gelukszoekers 'fortune seekers' in the Netherlands.

-Another lesson of this story, apparently, successful warlords can get into trouble when beautiful women come into play.
-King Arthur too had his share when he was seduced by his own (half-) sister Morgane and bore him a son.
+Another lesson of this story, apparently, is that successful warlords can get into trouble when beautiful women come into play.
+King Arthur, too, had his share when he was seduced by his own (half-)sister Morgane, who bore him a son.
 In a final battle between Arthur and his son, both were slain.
-But read also our blog post about what happened with prinses Cunera, King Radbod and his wife – Don’t believe everything they say about sweet Cunera.
+But read also our blog post Don’t believe everything they say about sweet Cunera about what happened with princess Cunera, King Radbod, and his wife.

-Exploring the information available about warlord Corsold and the presence of Frisians in early-medieval Brittany, is something like exploring the deep web, not knowing whether you already entered the forbidden dark web.
-Trying to understand and making sense of 150-years-old books in French language, reinforced this feeling.
-Moreover, it was fascinating to notice no historian outside France has paid any serious attention to dux Corsoldus.
-At least, we aren't aware of any history books covering Frisia of the Early Middle Ages that mentions Corsold, except for the father of early Frisian history, the Frenchman(!)
+Exploring the information available about warlord Corsold and the presence of Frisians in early-medieval Brittany is something like exploring the deep web, not knowing whether you have already entered the forbidden dark web.
+Trying to understand and make sense of 150-year-old books in the French language reinforced this feeling.
+Moreover, it was fascinating to notice that no historian outside France has paid any serious attention to dux Corsoldus.
+At least, we are not aware of any history books covering Frisia of the Early Middle Ages that mention Corsold, except for the father of early Frisian history, the Frenchman(!)
 Stéphane Lebecq (1983).
-We, humble hikers, tried to create a first very rough picture in English language and await with tense anticipation all the historical publications yet to come.
-If not, we have to wait for quantum computing.
+We, humble hikers, tried to create a very rough picture in the English language and await with tense anticipation all the historical publications yet to come.
+If not, we have to wait for AI and quantum computing.

 Note 1 – A word on archaeological site Camp des Rouëts.
 Local tradition tells this earthen fortress at the village of Bodieu in the municipality of Mohon, was the residence of Breton kings, and originally erected by the Frisian warlord Corsold.
 Not only it functioned as a fortress but, according to tradition, also as love nest of Coarchion and Aleth (Vincent 2021).
 The structure is a so-called motte castle and dated tenth century (Boule 2021).
 Motte castles were a widespread defensive structure in Europe consisting of a handmade mound with a single lone-standing tower, surrounded by a moat and a palisade.
 In other words, Viking Age material and therefore much too young to be erected by Corsold.
 The castle hill of Rouëts is about eight metres high and its moat about ten metres deep.